EMA call for applications for the academic year 2021/2022

 - Declaration of Value, if degree was obtained in a country outside the EU

-At the end of the programme students will receive a post-graduate diploma jointly awarded by three or seven universities.
+At the end of the programme at the end of September, students will receive a post-graduate diploma jointly awarded by three or seven universities.
 Each awarding university indicates on the diploma the equivalent national value of the degree conferred.
 The EMA Programme awards 60 ECTS.